 For selected photo, I sometimes write extra narrative as the story behind the photo, this becomes its own collection of Inside the Photos (I even uses an RSS feed for this category to cross publish to my main blog).

 This is a pretty good example of the ways I go beyond the capabilities of a WordPress Theme.
 I use a variation of this on True Stories of Open Sharing.

 If you want photo (or other kind of art) gallery like this I could quite easily make this happen.

-The jetpack-portfolio "Barking Dog Studios" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/portfolio/barking-dog-studios/) on October 9, 2010.
+The jetpack-portfolio "Barking Dog Studios" was originally assembled from spare parts of a 1957 Chevy at CogDogBlog (https://cogdogblog.com/portfolio/barking-dog-studios/) on October 9, 2010.